millerker76/Amazon_Vine_Analysis/README.md

 ## Summary of Findings

-* In the Amazon Jewelry product category review data set there are very few Vine reviews proportionally to non-Vine program reviews.
+* In the Amazon Jewelry product category review dataset there are very few Vine reviews proportionally to non-Vine program reviews.
 * The analysis of the dataset shows that there is a slight bias for 5-star ratings in the non-Vine reviews versus the Vine reviews.

 ### $\textcolor{blue}{\text{Recommendations for Further Analysis}}$
- * It will be helpful to understand whether the jewelry review data set is an anomaly in having such a small percentage of Vine reviews - it's recommended to extract proportion of Vine reviews to non-Vine reviews from several other product category data sets for comparison.
+ * It will be helpful to understand whether the jewelry review dataset is an anomaly in having such a small percentage of Vine reviews - it's recommended to extract proportion of Vine reviews to non-Vine reviews from several other product category datasets for comparison.
- * On the jewlery review data set, further analysis of the star ratings could be done - for example, an analysis of average star-rating for Vine reviews versus average star-ratings for non-Vine reviews would be a useful measure of positivity of Vine reveiws vs. non-Vine reviews.
+ * With the jewlery review dataset used here, further analysis of the star ratings could be done - for example, an analysis of average star-rating for Vine reviews versus average star-ratings for non-Vine reviews would be a useful measure of positivity of Vine reviews vs. non-Vine reviews.
- *  It will be helpful to better understand how the Vine program works, and why there may be varying proportions of Vine reviews vs. non-Vine reviews in differing product category sets.
+ *  It will be helpful to better understand how the Vine program works, and why there may be varying proportions of Vine reviews vs. non-Vine reviews in differing product category datasets.
- *  It will be helpful to run statistical analyses of significance given the disparity vs. the number of Vine vs. non-Vine reviews in the data set.
+ *  It will be helpful to run statistical analyses of significance given the disparity vs. the number of Vine vs. non-Vine reviews in the dataset.